-Set up a time to meet with your vet to complete the appropriate training and sign the Milk and Dairy Beef Residue Prevention Certificate.
+Set up a time to meet with your vet to complete one of the appropriate trainings and sign the Certificate of Completion.
 Your field representative and inspector will then set up a meeting with you to determine the cause of the adulteration and discuss the consequences of another positive within a 12 month period.
 The meeting and training must be completed within 30 days of the violation.